9x14S/Gen1Py-WebServer/README.md

 A simple Pokemon Save File Editor for the Generation 1 games (Red, Green, Blue and (not yet) Yellow)

+## Installation

+### Windows:
+Make sure you have `python-virtualenv` installed through `pip` and `GCC`.

+Then change directory into this folder and run `make`, activate the virtual environment that was just made and type `make install` to install the required `pip` packages.
+That's it!
+Congrats.

+### POSIX:
+Make sure you have the `python3-virtualenv` package installed with your OS's package manager (not `pip`) and `GCC`.

+Then type `make`, afterwards, `cd` into the folder and activate the virtual environment.
+Finally, type `make install` to install the required `pip` packages.
+Congratulations!
+We're so happy for you.

 ## To-Do

 + [x] A function for printing the data inside a save